Coppersmith's lattices and "focus groups": an attack on small-exponent RSA: An overview of Coppersmith's method and Boneh-Durfee's attack on RSA

 Following \cite{BD}, consider the bivariate polynomial

 which according to (\ref{rsak}) satisfies

 where

-Coppersmith's method is used to promote the polynomial congruence relation (\ref{fmode}) into a system of two {\em integer} polynomial equalities, which can then be solved using classical methods.
-To illustrate this in terms of the Boneh-Durfee attack, let
+are both relatively small compared to the modulus $e$.
+Coppersmith's method (in this example, following Howgrave-Graham \cite{H-G}) is used to promote a polynomial congruence relation such as (\ref{fmode}) into a system of two integer polynomial equalities, which can then be solved using classical methods.
+To illustrate this in terms of the Boneh-Durfee attack, define $x$-shifts and $y$-shifts

 for

 They satisfy